-oil on canvas, 260- 325 cm. - Paris, Louvre.
+oil on canvas, 260 x 325 cm. - Paris, Louvre.

 “Liberty leading the People” is a work filled with symbolism.
-The Liberty, a feminine figure with nude breasts, holding a French flag and wearing a Phrygian cap, leads the people, and among them we can identify famous names as Gavroche or Fréderic Villot, curator at the Louvre and Delacroix's close friend.
-Technically, it's also an extraordinary work, in which an earlier romantic masterpiece (Gericault's impressive “the raft of the medusa”) is present in the composition, which is finished with Delacroix's fast and agile brushstroke.
-Immediately associated with the French Revolution, “Liberty leading the People” demonstrates the capacity of Painting to become the symbol of an age.
+The Liberty, a feminine figure with nude breasts holding a French flag and wearing a Phrygian cap, leads the people, standing over a group of dead soldiers.
+Among the crowd we can identify famous personages, such as Gavroche or Fréderic Villot, curator at the Louvre and a close friend of Delacroix.
+Technically, it is also an extraordinary work, in which an earlier romantic masterpiece -Gericault's impressive “The Raft of the Medusa”- is present in the composition, which is finished with Delacroix's fast and agile brushstroke.
+Immediately associated with the French Revolution, “Liberty leading the People” demonstrates the capacity of Painting to become the symbol of an era.

 Text by G. Fernández, www.theartwolf.com